akaase/hw-07-var-scope-and-debugging/README.md

-# Assignment: Python Debugging and Intermediate Variables
+# Assignment: Global Variables and Python Debugging

-In this homework, you're going to write code for a challenge problem and answer some reading comprehension questions.
+In this homework, you're going to answer some reading comprehension questions and write code for a challenge problem.

 You will practice these programming concepts we've covered in class:

 * Type conversion
-* Escape characters and string formatting
-* Debugging techniques
+* Debugging
 * Variable scope

 ## Deliverables and Submitting